- Program Unit Chairs and the Program Committee

 Addressing Concerns about Performance of Program Unit Chair and Steering Committee Responsibilities

 • The following policy applies to matters that do not constitute a violation of the Statement of Professional Conduct.
 If a steering committee member has a concern about another member’s performance of their committee responsibilities, they should bring it to the attention of the chairs, and work with them to address the matter in a way that promotes the effective functioning of the steering committee.
 The Program Committee is available for consultation as desired by the chairs.
-Should the chairs have continuing concerns about the member — or should a member have a concern about the leadership of one or both of the chairs — they should consult AAR Program Director/Program Committee by e-mailing the Chief Scholarly Engagement Officer, who will refer it to the Program Committee’s subcommittee to address unit grievances.
+Should the chairs have continuing concerns about the member — or should a member have a concern about the leadership of one or both of the chairs — they should consult AAR Program Director/Program Committee by e-mailing the Director of Programs and Meetings, who will refer it to the Program Committee’s subcommittee to address unit grievances.
 Through the subcommittee, the Program Committee will follow-up with the unit, and if the concern persists, may request an external review, move the unit’s review process earlier, or direct changes it considers necessary to resolve the matter.

 The Program Committee’s role is to act as an “honest broker” in identifying and facilitating pathways that adhere to the AAR’s values and policies and promotes the effective functioning of the steering committee.
 The Program Committee will gather pertinent information, engaging steering committee members, chairs, and broader constituency in a collaborative and even-handed manner.
 The Program Committee will keep anonymous the name of the person raising a concern and otherwise maintain anonymity wherever possible to facilitate healthy communication and shared decisions.

 All participants in AAR sessions should follow the AAR’s Professional Conduct Policy and Procedures.